-We talked to Gautam Rege, Co-founder and Director of Josh Software about innovating in the open source sphere, and he had the following to say:-
+Gautam Rege, Co-founder and Director of Josh Software tells us about innovating in the open-source sphere.

 First of all, how are you and your family doing in these COVID-19 times?